Cub Scouts

 These include joining-in badges for each year of membership of cubs, challenge badges for demonstrating skills in five different areas and up to 32 activity badges.
 After a few weeks of going to meetings, a Cub will be welcomed into the Pack at a simple ‘Investiture’ ceremony to recite the Cub Promise.

-Cubs meet at Shrewsbury House on Thursday evenings from 18.00 – 19.30, term time only.
+Cubs meet at Shrewsbury House on Tuesday evenings from 18.00 – 19.30, term time only.

 To find out more about becoming a Cub Scout, take a look here